Geometry and combinatorics via right-angled Artin groups: The cohomology ring of a right-angled Artin group

 \subsection{Vector spaces with a vector-space valued pairing}

 In the sequel, it is sometimes convenient to consider vector spaces equipped with a bilinear vector-space valued pairing.
-We will write $q\colon V\times V\to W$ for such a pairing, where $V$ and $W$ are both finite dimensional vector spaces over the same field $F$.
-The pairing $q$ is intended to generalize the cup product pairing and so we will always adopt the assumption that $q$ is either symmetric or anti--symmetric unless otherwise noted.
+We will write $q\colon V\times V\longrightarrow W$ for such a pairing, where $V$ and $W$ are both finite dimensional vector spaces over the same field $F$.
+The pairing $q$ is intended to generalize the cup product pairing and so we will always adopt the assumption that $q$ is either symmetric or anti-symmetric unless otherwise noted.
 This assumption on $q$ is mostly for convenience, since relaxing some sort of symmetry assumption only adds unnecessary layers of complication that do not enrich the underlying theory in a meaningful way.

-We will say that the triple $(V,W,q)$ is \emph{pairing--connected}, if for all nontrivial direct sum decompositions $V\cong V_0\oplus V_1$, there are vectors $v_0\in V_0$ and $v_1\in V_1$ such that $q(v_0,v_1)\neq 0$.
-With this terminology, we can formulate and prove an entry in the algebra--combinatorics dictionary.
+We will say that the triple $(V,W,q)$ is \emph{pairing-connected} , if for all nontrivial direct sum decompositions $V\cong V_0\oplus V_1$, there are vectors $v_0\in V_0$ and $v_1\in V_1$ such that $q(v_0,v_1)\neq 0$.
+With this terminology, we can formulate and prove an entry in the algebra-combinatorics dictionary.

 \begin{prop}[See~\cite{FKK2020exp}] Let $\gam$ be a finite simplicial graph, let and let $q$ be the cup product pairing.
-Then $\gam$ is connected if and only if $(V,W,q)$ is pairing--connected. \end{prop}
+Then $\gam$ is connected if and only if $(V,W,q)$ is pairing-connected. \end{prop}

 Connectedness of $\gam$ has another, simpler characterization in terms of $A(\gam)$, as we shall indicated below; namely, $\gam$ is connected if and only if $A(\gam)$ is freely indecomposable; see Theorem~\ref{thm:free-prod}.
 The (mostly complete) proof of Proposition~\ref{prop:pairing-conn} will illustrate the principle that many results that related the algebra of $A(\gam)$ with the combinatorics of $\gam$ have an easy direction and a less easy direction.